Data Warehouse Testing: 7 Steps to Validate Your Warehouse

 How to gather and analyze requirements:

 - Stakeholder Interviews: Engage with key stakeholders, including data architects, business analysts, and end-users, to gather insights about the data warehouse’s purpose, expected outcomes, and potential challenges.
+These interviews often reveal different levels of familiarity with data warehouse concepts, requiring clear explanations of how dimensional modeling and ETL processes affect their requirements.

 - Document Business Requirements: Create a comprehensive document detailing the business requirements.
 This should include the types of data to be stored, the source systems, expected data transformations, and any business rules or logic that the data should adhere to.